 - Both treatments can have excellent aesthetic results, but this will depend on the condition of the gums, bone, and adjacent teeth.
 Also, the dental technique and patient’s compliance play a significant role in the final results.

-- The average cost of dental bridge is little less, but it may be necessary to replace it at some point.
+- The dental bridge costs less, but it may be necessary to replace it at some point.
 Implants are more expensive but can cost less over time.

-You can discuss the advantages and disadvantages of both, dental bridge vs dental implant procedures with your dental professional or dentist.
-She will know which is the best option for you and has the tools and knowledge to help you choose the right treatment.
+You can discuss the advantages and disadvantages of both procedures with your dental professional.
+He will know which is the best option for you and has the tools and knowledge to help you choose the right treatment.

 Do’s and Don’ts For dental bridge treatment